mohfarra7/MedHub/Readme.txt

 npm run server

-For the admin and then fronendpanel, they run in vite:
+For the admin and then fronendpanel:

 npm install